teaghan/CT_Editor/qt/README.md

 -scikit image: `pip install scikit-image`

 -psopy: `pip install psopy`

+-scipy: `pip install scipy`

+# Memory Issues

+3D convolutional neural networks (which is what the editor network is) are beasts and therefore, running an operation using one of these can be very computationally expensive.
+This problem is magnified if you use a large segment size.
+For instance, on my mac, I receive many memory warnings if I try to edit a cube that is larger than 39mm<sup>3</sup>.
+Therefore, unless you are using a powerful machine, I suggest limiting the size of the edits to smaller segments.
+As a reference, my machine specs are:

+MacBook Air (Retina, 13-inch, 2018)
+Processor 1.6 GHz Intel Core i5
+Memory 8 GB 2133 MHz LPDDR3

 ## Editing pre-exisiting CT scans to have tumours inserted in hand-chosen locations.